Azure/azure-cli/doc/authoring_help.md

 To override help for a given command:

-1. Find the command's module, Example "az account clear"
+1. Find the command's module, Example "az account clear".
-	1. Search code base for "account clear"
+	1. Search code base for "account clear".
-	2. Search result: src/command_modules/azure-cli-**profile**/azure/cli/command_modules/**profile**/commands.py
+	2. Search result: src/command_modules/azure-cli-**profile**/azure/cli/command_modules/**profile**/commands.py.
-	3. Result shows "account clear" is in the "profile" module
+	3. Result shows "account clear" is in the "profile" module.
 2. Using the module name, find the YAML help file which follows the path pattern:
-	1.  src/command_modules/azure-cli-**[module name]**/azure/cli/command_modules/**[module name]**/_help.py
+	1.  src/command_modules/azure-cli-**[module name]**/azure/cli/command_modules/**[module name]**/_help.py.
-	2. If the file doesn't exist, it can be created
+	2. If the file doesn't exist, it can be created.
 3. Find or create a help entry with the name of the command/group you want to document.
 See example below.

 ### Example YAML help file, _help.py ###